-The Global Plan in detail: proposed outcomes and focus areas
+The Global Plan in detail

 Global plans exist in other sectors and have successfully helped coordinate action across stakeholders.
 Some examples include the One Health Joint Plan of Action and the Every Newborn Action Plan.

 A global plan would be developed in consultation with key stakeholders, especially countries and communities most affected by hunger and poverty.
 It would not be prescriptive and would need to be contextualized for national level implementation.
 Key elements it must address: